All Startup Funding Rounds Explained - Stages List Step-by-Step

 IPO (Initial Public Offering)

 IPO Funding refers to the capital raised by a company through its Initial Public Offering.
 It marks the transition of a private company to a publicly-traded entity by selling shares to the public on a stock exchange.
 This process allows the company to raise significant capital to fund growth, expansion, and other strategic initiatives.
-IPOs are generally conducted by mature companies that have demonstrated stability, revenue generation, and growth potential.
-Companies usually continue to expand post-IPO with the capital raised and increased public visibility.

 Platforms (Stock Exchanges)